PacktPublishing/Node.js_Design_Patterns_Second_Edition_Code/README.md

+# ⚠️ NOTE: A new edition of this book is available: check out [nodejsdesignpatterns.com](https://nodejsdesignpatterns.com).

 # Node.js Design Patterns, Second Edition

 Get the best out of Node.js by mastering its most powerful components and patterns to create modular and scalable applications with ease.